cleverness/cleverness-to-do-list-plugin/readme.txt

 == Changelog ==
 = 3.0 =
+* Added To-Do List menu to Admin Bar (with option to remove in Settings)
+* Renamed cleverness-to-do-list-options.php to cleverness-to-do-list-settings.php
 * Divided settings into three sections
 * Moved Help page to the Help Admin Tab
 * Added tabs to Settings page